iit2020098/Shree_Dental_Group/README.md

 # Shree_Dental_Group
-1. Only frontend web design is uploaded
+1. Frontend web design is uploaded
+2. Here Insight Genration part it also uploaded.
-2. Due to security and contract terms Deep Learning Part and Network flow part are hidden.
+3. Due to security and contract terms Deep Learning Part and Network flow part are hidden.